Chinese Hot and Sour Soup with Ramen

-Incredibly delicious Chinese Hot and Sour Soup with Ramen is the perfect comfort food that's ready in under 30 minutes!
-It's a hearty meal, full of veggies, tofu, mushrooms and chicken.Â
+Incredibly delicious Chinese Hot and Sour Soup with Ramen is the perfect comfort food that’s ready in under 30 minutes!
+It’s a hearty meal, full of veggies, tofu, mushrooms and chicken.

-Clearly this soup is a winner, at least on Instagram and you guys can give me your verdict too once you try it.
-But whatever you say, we are definitely IN LOVE with this chinese hot and sour soup with ramen.
-This is an interesting twist between how hot and sour soup is made in India and the authentic way of doing it.
+I made this chinese hot and sour soup with ramen a couple of days ago, and I can tell you that it is easily one of the best things I have ever made!
+This recipe is an interesting twist between how hot and sour soup is made in India and the authentic way of doing it.
 But I also went ahead and added some ramen which is essentially Japanese.
-Now I'm confused.
-Because there's an Indian style, Chinese flavors, and Japanese noodles.
-Clearly this soup is going to have life issues to deal with in its future 😂
+Now I’m confused.
+Because there’s an Indian style, Chinese flavors, and Japanese noodles.
+It’s a medley of flavors of cuisines, but don’t let that intimidate you because soup is hands down delicious!

 This is a really simple recipe that uses up a ton of veggies and particularly mushrooms.
 I ended up using three kinds of mushrooms because we are all mushroom lovers here.
 But you can stick to one.
 Tofu, chicken and pork are all standard ingredients in this soup.
 But you can decide which ones you like or even use a combination of two types of protein.

-Lets quickly jump in and answer a few simple questions you might have before we get to the detailed recipe.
+Let’s quickly jump in and answer a few simple questions you might have before we get to the detailed recipe.

 The list of ingredients in this hot and sour soup with ramen is simple – chillies, ginger, garlic, celery, carrots, mushrooms, tofu, chicken, soy sauce, cornstarch, vinegar and ramen of course.
 These are things that are probably already in your pantry so its a quick and easy soup to make which is ready in under 30 minutes.
 Perfect for last minute dinners!
 Plus leftovers make for fantastic light lunches.